Specialties

 - Outline good policies on breaking bad news (CSP3)

-- Ethics and Paediatrics (inc. abuse/neglect)
+- Ethics in Paediatrics

 - Identify three distinct groups of minors in relation to mental capacity, consent and refusal of treatment.
 (CSP4b)